lariaus/scc/README.md

 cargo run --bin sir-runner -- "tests/test_interpret_iadd.sir" --function "foo" --inputs 8 13 --mode interpreter
 ```

+### sir_test_ops

+Library that contains several SIR Ops / passes / transforms for testing purposes.
+This lives in its own directory as it tests different sir libraries.
+It also contains good examples of how to work with sir.

+### sir_transforms

+Library containing many tools needed to translate / transform / optimize SIR code.
+Defines also the whole system of passes / PassManager.

 ### xgen

 XGen is a python library used to generate rust code for all the op defs.